 In some cases, people can take out a personal loan to get themselves through a financially draining month.
 This generally not advised and should be considered a last resort.
 A very small personal loan may be considered to cover your monthly bills, such as rent and utility payments, to prevent defaults.

 Fortunately, the good news is that we at Financer.com have taken the time to connect you with some of the most trusted lenders in the market.
-Lenders with a long history of successful lending at fair rates, reliable customer service, and vetted to be tested over the years, so the last thing you have to worry about is “are my lenders being transparent with me?”
+Lenders with a long history of successful lending at fair rates, reliable customer service, and vetted to be tested over the years.
+Hence, the last thing you have to worry about is, “are my lenders transparent with me?”

 If you’re new to the world of lending, give this article a read to help understand the fine details anyone would want to know before making this commitment.
-But if you are familiar with the idea of how personal loans work, feel free to use our loan comparison tool to explore your options among our highly reputable lenders.
+If you are familiar with the idea of how personal loans work, feel free to use our loan comparison tool to explore our highly reputable lenders.

 What Is a Personal Loan?

 So in this context, understand that a personal loan is not a home loan or a typical auto loan.
-These loans have their own benefits for these specific situations and can often be more beneficial than a traditional loan for their purpose.
+These loans have their own benefits for these specific situations.
+They can often be more beneficial than a traditional loan for their purpose.

-So now that we have established what a traditional personal loan is not, it’s probably appropriate to share what it is.
+Now that we have established what a traditional personal loan is not, it’s probably appropriate to share it.
 Personal loans are typically loans that are not secured.
 Meaning that there is no collateral for someone to collect upon should you fail to meet payments.
-Your loan and the terms of your loan are based upon factors such as trustworthiness, and this is taken on the act of good faith.
+Your loan terms are based on factors like trustworthiness, your credit history, and your debt to income ratio.

-As a responsible borrower, you’re likely never to find yourself in such a catastrophic situation where you will be facing aggressive collectors since personal loans are typically designed and agreed upon in a way that makes them highly manageable for borrowers to repay.
+As a responsible borrower, you’re likely never to find yourself in such a catastrophic situation where you will be facing aggressive collectors.
+Personal loans are typically designed and agreed upon in a way that makes them highly manageable for borrowers to repay.

 Personal loans typically involve a fixed interest rate, with a term that can vary based on the loan amount.
-However, some personal loans can be spaced out for as long as 84 months (7 years) or more, making payments low impact, low stress, and manageable for many families even in some of the hardest situations.
+However, some personal loans can be spaced out for as long as 84 months (7 years) or more.
+Long term loans make monthly payments more affordable, which is more manageable for many.

-The true beauty of personal loans is they can be used for virtually anything- it’s your money!
-If you’re approved for the money, you can do basically anything you like with it, invest it, use it to consolidate debt, pay your utilities or car repairs.
+The real beauty of personal loans is they can be used for virtually anything- it’s your money!
+If you’re approved for the money, you can do basically anything you like with it.
+It’s your choice to invest it, use it to consolidate debt, pay your utilities, or car repairs.